-This window is a little like the DMX settings screen (Section 19.2.2): it lets you set up how the Titan console is linked to the various outputs on the Ai server(s) or to Prism Zero.
-Also, for Ai servers it lets you add or remove layers from each Ai surface and add complete new surfaces to the server (though you may need to configure these further on the Ai server itself).
+This window is a little like the DMX settings screen (Section 19.3): it lets you set up how the Titan console is linked to the various outputs on the Ai server(s).
+Also, it lets you add or remove layers from each Ai surface and add complete new surfaces to the Ai server (though you may need to configure these further on the Ai server itself).

-On the left of the window the available Ai servers or Prism Zero instances are shown.
+On the left of the window the available Ai servers are shown.
 In the centre of the window, the Surfaces and Layers configured in Titan are shown.
-Connection lines show how the Titan Surfaces will control the different outputs of the media servers.
-At the bottom are Surfaces which are already configured on the connected media servers but are not yet linked to Titan, these are called unmatched surfaces.
+Connection lines show how the Titan Surfaces will control the different outputs of the Ai server.
+At the bottom are Surfaces which are already configured on Ai but are not yet linked to Titan, these are called unmatched surfaces.

-Click on the {+} at the bottom and select a Screen or Prism surface from the pop up to add a new surface.
-This will appear at the top; an Ai surface by default has two layers but you can change this later.
-A Prism Zero surface only has a single layer.
+Click on the {+} at the bottom and select Surface from the pop up to add a new surface.
+This will appear at the top; by default it has two layers but you can change this later.